-DR. LUTON AND STAFF
+DR. LUTON.

-5. CLINICAL PSYCHIATRY Clinical lectures and demonstrations are held at the Tennessee Central State Hospital for the Insane for the fourth-year students.
+5. CLINICAL DEMONSTRATIONS IN PSYCHIATRY.
+Clinical lectures and demonstrations are held at the Tennessee Central State Hospital for the Insane.
 Patients showing the types of psychiatric diseases which are more frequently met with by the practitioner of medicine are demonstrated and discussed.